d-c-gray/npdoc-cli/docs/source/auto_examples/plot_e05_naming.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-51
+GENERATED FROM PYTHON SOURCE LINES 42-52

 Short Flags
 -----------
-All positional arguments are assigned a short flag and a long flag.
-Long flags will always be the arguments name as it exists in python + whatever naming rules are applied to the build call.
+All keyword arguments are assigned a short flag and a long flag as optional arguments in the CLI.
+Long flags will always be the python arguments name as it exists in python + whatever naming rules are applied to the build call.
 However, the short flag will use the first letter of the argument's name.
 If another argument exists with that flag, it will keep adding letters until a unique short flag is created.
 In that respect, the order of arguments in the function signature will determine the short flag if arguments have similar names.

 ..
-GENERATED FROM PYTHON SOURCE LINES 51-69
+GENERATED FROM PYTHON SOURCE LINES 52-70

 .. code-block:: Python